-‘Bold And The Beautiful’ Spoilers: Ridge Puts Brooke In Her Place
+‘The Bold And The Beautiful’ Spoilers: Ridge Puts Brooke In Her Place

 Of course, what Ridge doesn’t know is that Hope is now using a different tactic to get to Thomas.
 She told Thomas that he no longer needs to give up his parental rights in order for her to adopt Douglas.
 However, she also secretly told her mother that after she is legally Douglas’ mother, she plans to take Thomas to court to strip him of his custodial rights.

 Ridge and Brooke’s marriage is in dire straits.
-After numerous arguments, he moved out and he is living at the Forrester mansion.
-The situation has been coming on for a while as Brooke always backs her own children over Ridge’s.
+After numerous arguments, he moved out and is now living at the Forrester mansion.
+This situation has been coming on for a while as Brooke always backs her own children over Ridge’s.
 And if Ridge dared to interfere, she would accuse him of disloyalty.

 The soap opera spoilers tease that Brooke and Ridge will be at each other’s throats as they fight for Douglas.
 And this time around, it doesn’t seem as if their marriage will make it.